data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   For functions returning a single output array, the `out` keyword argument may be either `None`, an array, or a tuple containing a single array element.
 -   When a function returns multiple output arrays, the `out` keyword argument must be a tuple with one entry (either `None` or an array) per output.
 Providing a single output array when a function returns multiple output arrays must **not** be permitted.
 -   If `out` is not provided or is `None` (the default), an uninitialized return array must be created for each output for which an output array has not been provided.
+-   Broadcasting semantics must follow the semantics defined by this specification.
 -   Unless stated otherwise, floating-point operations must adhere to IEEE 754-2019.

 <!-- NOTE: please keep the functions in alphabetical order -->